 For example, OEMs will often have disparate databases which monitor supplier development or supplier auditing.
-They will also have data regarding supplier collaboration activities; including new work packages, NPI and collaborative problem solving.
-Then there is external 3rd party data such as financial risk assessments, environmental risks, geo political risks and quality accreditations such as AS9100 and NADCAP.
+They will also have data regarding supplier collaboration activities; including new work packages, NPI and collaborative problem-solving.
+Then there is external 3rd party data such as financial risk assessments, environmental risks, geopolitical risks and quality accreditations such as AS9100 and NADCAP.

-Suddenly there is vast amounts of data being captured across 4 or 5 different platforms, which is very fragmented.
+Suddenly there are vast amounts of data being captured across 4 or 5 different platforms, which is very fragmented.
 With no uniformity to the data that is collected, it’s not surprising that most organisations struggle to make good use of this data.

 This is because: Capturing this data is only the beginning.

-The key thing for organisations to figure out, is how this data can be applied to their business to optimise supply chain performance, and inform strategic and tactical decisions.
+The key thing for organisations to figure out, is how this data can be applied to their business to optimise supply chain performance and inform strategic and tactical decisions.
 Also, how can supply chain big data underpin continuous learning so that each tier of the supply chain can improve overall supply chain performance.

 Enablers for Supply Chain Big Data